Schedule a Consultation

 3. Take a Break When Emotions Run High

-Have you ever noticed that arguments escalate rapidly when you're both feeling overwhelmed?
-This is often because you're "flooded" with stress hormones, making rational discussion nearly impossible.
-If you or your partner starts to feel too angry, anxious, or defensive, call a time-out.
-Agree beforehand that a break isn't an escape, but a necessary pause to calm down.
-Step away for at least 20 minutes (or longer if needed), do something to self-soothe, and then agree to revisit the conversation when you're both calmer.
-You can learn more about how to successfully "park" a conversation in this article
+Agree beforehand that a break is not an escape, but a necessary pause to calm down.
+Step away for at least 20 minutes, do something to self-soothe, and then agree to revisit the conversation when you are both calmer.
+You can learn more about how to successfully "park" a conversation in this article.

 4. Listen to Understand, Not Just to Respond